The planet’s first Carbon Neutral Direct mail is now available

 In april 2022, We launched the planet’s first Carbon Neutral Direct Mail.

 Carbon emissions from the tree to the mailbox have been calculated and offset using the Great Bear Rainforest Carbon Offset project in British Columbia, Canada.

 Why is sustainable mail important to us?

 Once you know your carbon footprint, it’s hard to ignore it.
 5000 pieces of mail creates one ton of carbon dioxide.
 Each day, the paper, our production, and Canada Post delivery creates 10-20 tons of carbon dioxide.
 EACH DAY!
 What does 1 ton of carbon dioxide look like?
 It’s huge.
 You could compare it to a hot air balloon that is 10 metres square.

 We are also coupling this with targets for reducing carbon emissions.
 Paper choices and reducing the weight of mail are the most effective methods of reducing emissions.
 Our new Easy Donor MailerTM addresses these issues, reduces the reliance on unpredictable envelope supply chains and is Carbon Neutral too.

-We hosted a webinar about Carbon Neutral Direct Mail – Watch it Now!
+We hosted a few webinars about Carbon Neutral Direct Mail – Watch them Now!

 Carbon Neutral Direct Mail?
 This Is How We Did It